MauricioMoldes/Haploblock_Clusters_ElixirBH25/README.md

     --out out_dir/
 ```

 This step uses previously generated haploblock phased sequences (--merged_consensus_dir) and variant counts (--variant_counts), based on which it calculates MMSeqs2 parameters: min sequence identify and coverage fraction.
-For each haploblock it generates a cluster TSV file in directory **out_dir/clusters/**.
+It generates a cluster TSV file for each haploblock in directory **out_dir/clusters/**.

-#### If you are not interested in SNPs, but only in haploblock clusters, you can stop here.
-Also, if you are interested in comparing these results to other groups of sequences, you can pull the cluster representatives from the merged fasta file (see step 2).

 ### 5. Generate hashes: